edgracilla/wallter/README.md

-uuid          | Force to add validation `isUUID()` to fields `_id` and `ref`. *Default: false* uuidVersion   | Version to use once `uuid` is enabled. *Default: 5* model         | Mongoose object model to parse to generate validation schema. templates     | Error message templates for your custom validator *(see section below for [Error Messages](https://github.com/edgracilla/wallter/blob/master/README.md#error-messages))*.
+uuid          | Force to add validation `isUUID()` to fields `_id` and `ref`. *Default: false* uuidVersion   | Version to use once `uuid` is enabled. *Default: 5* model         | Mongoose object model to parse to generate validation schema. templates     | Error message templates object for your custom validator *(see section below for [Error Messages](https://github.com/edgracilla/wallter/blob/master/README.md#error-messages))*.

 ### Validation Schema Generator/Builder *(Mongoose specific)*
 The messy problems arrives if you have multiple REST `resource` and you need to write validation schema in each resource, or clever way is to reuse some of them if possible.
 But still it is messy.
 So why not use a validation schema generator from a defined mongoose model?